-A summary of the product history in both the Australian market and any other jurisdiction(s) in which it is supplied will be requested to allow the TGA to make an assessment of the safety and performance of the IVD in the post-market environment.
-Details should include a list of countries or regulatory jurisdictions, approximate numbers of IVDs and/or period of time where it is supplied, a summary of any adverse events, recalls, corrective/preventive actions, or refusal to allow supply.
+A summary of the product history in both the Australian market and any other jurisdiction(s) in which it is supplied will be requested to allow the TGA to assess the safety and performance of the IVD in the post-market environment.

+Details should include a list of countries or regulatory jurisdictions, approximate numbers of IVDs and/or period where it is supplied, a summary of any adverse events, recalls, corrective/preventive actions, or refusal to allow supply.

-The inclusion of information clearly identifying products either as new to the Australian market, or as previously Registered, Listed or Exempt products transitioning to the requirements of the new IVD regulatory framework will assist the TGA in prioritising the assessment of new products, so as to reduce as much as possible any delay to the market caused by a backlog of IVDs transitioning to the requirements of the new regulations.
+The inclusion of information clearly identifying products either as new to the Australian market, or as previously Registered, Listed or Exempt products transitioning to the requirements of the new IVD regulatory framework will assist the TGA in prioritising the assessment of new products, to reduce as much as possible any delay to the market caused by a backlog of IVDs transitioning to the requirements of the new regulations.

-Essential principles checklist
+Essential Principles checklist

-A copy of the Essential Principles checklist that summarises conformity to each applicable Essential Principle by reference to appropriately applied standards, or other appropriate means will be requested.
-Evidence of compliance must refer to documents, reports, internal procedures, etc and should include a cross-reference to the location of the documents listed within the checklist.
-In order to establish that an IVD complies with the relevant provisions of the Essential Principles, the TGA may request further information in relation to any of the documents referenced or expected to be held as part of the product technical file.
+You must include a copy of the Essential Principles checklist.

+This must summarise conformity to each applicable Essential Principle by reference to appropriately applied standards, or other appropriate means will be requested.

+Evidence of compliance must refer to documents, reports, internal procedures.
+There should be a cross-reference to where the documents are located.

+To establish that an IVD complies with the relevant provisions of the Essential Principles, the TGA may request further information in relation to any of the documents referenced or expected to be held as part of the product technical file.